 00:40 || “They’re covered with a new tempered glass material that has been designed and tested to meet all impact, load, and traction requirements.”

 And that also greatly reduces the efficiency of the panels by partially blocking sunlight.
 So far we have a solar panel that costs a lot more and produces a lot less energy than a conventional free-standing panel.
-Not a great recipe for success in the renewable energy
+Not a great recipe for success in the renewable energy field.

 It should also be pointed out that to date, Solar Roadways has only built a 400-square-foot parking lot.
 In relative terms, it’s like they’ve built a soda bottle water rocket and claiming their next step is a trip to the moon.
 Even worse, they’ve raised more than $1.5 million on that promised trip to the moon.